2026 Summer Dance Intensive

 • Watermelon

-We provide a fresh salad with lunch and dinner, Monday through Friday.
-Limited vegetarian or special diet options are available upon request when registering.
+We provide a fresh salad with lunch and dinner Monday through Friday.
+Limited vegetarian or special diet options are available upon request during registration.

-While we make reasonable efforts to accommodate common food restrictions, we cannot guarantee a completely allergen-free environment.
-Allergy meals are prepared in a separate area of the kitchen; however, because the kitchen facilities are shared with other organizations, there is a possibility of cross-contamination.
+While we make reasonable efforts to accommodate common dietary needs, we cannot guarantee a completely allergen-free environment.
+Allergy-friendly meals are prepared in a separate area of the kitchen; however, because the kitchen facilities are shared with other organizations, cross-contamination is still possible.

 • International Students

-International students are welcome to attend Paradosi’s Summer Dance Intensive; however, there are additional requirements that must be met in order to participate.
+International students are welcome to attend Paradosi’s Summer Dance Intensive; however, before registering, there are additional requirements that must be met in order to participate.
+Travel requirements vary, and we strongly encourage you to research your specific country’s policies before registering.

 Passport & U.S. Entry Visa

-Students from outside the United States are welcome to attend our Summer Dance Intensive, but all travel requirements for visiting the U.S. must be met.
-This includes possessing a valid passport from your country and, if required, obtaining a U.S. entry visa.
+Students from outside the United States are welcome to attend, but all U.S. entry requirements must be met.
+This includes possessing a valid passport and, if required, obtaining the appropriate visa.

 Most international students attend while visiting the U.S. as tourists on a Tourist Visa.
 For more information on traveling to the United States, please visit the U.S. Department of State website or contact your local U.S. embassy: